Materials for Participating High Schools

 GAC Student Sign-Out Sheet

 To help high schools capture the data required on the GAC Event Data Summary Sheet, we have created the GAC Student Sign-out Sheet.
-Schools should print multiple copies of the sign-out sheet so that each participating student may sign out following their participation.
+Schools should print as many copies of the sign-out sheet as needed so that each participating student may sign out following his/her participation.
 The data collected on this sheet can then be summarized and submitted to the GAC Committee using the GAC Event Data Summary Sheet.
 Note, the GAC Student Sign-Out Sheet does not need to be submitted to the GAC Committee.

 GAC Volunteer Sign-In Sheet